canonical/ubuntu-image/ubuntu-image.rst

 As part of the model assertion, a `gadget snap`_ is specified.
-The gadget contains a `gadget.yaml`_ file which contains the exact description of the disk image's contents, in YAML format.
+The gadget contains a `gadget.yaml`_ file which contains the exact description of the disk-image contents in the YAML format.
 The ``gadget.yaml`` file describes such things as the names of all the volumes to be produced [#]_, the structures [#]_ within the volume, whether the volume contains a bootloader and if so what kind of bootloader, etc.

-Note that ``ubuntu-image`` communicates with the snap store using the ``snap prepare-image`` subcommand.
-The model assertion file is passed to ``snap prepare-image`` which handles downloading the appropriate gadget and any extra snaps.
-See that command's documentation for additional details.
+Note that ``ubuntu-image`` communicates with the Snap Store using the ``snap prepare-image`` subcommand.
+The model-assertion file is passed to ``snap prepare-image``, which handles downloading the appropriate gadget and any extra snaps.
+See that command documentation for additional details.

 Classic images are built from a local `gadget tree`_ path.
-The `gadget tree`_ is nothing more than a primed `gadget snap`_, containing a `gadget.yaml`_ file in the meta directory and all the necessary bootloader gadget bits built.
+The `gadget tree`_ is nothing more than a primed `gadget snap`_ containing a `gadget.yaml`_ file in the ``meta`` directory and all the necessary bootloader gadget bits built.
-For instance a `gadget tree`_ can be easily prepared by fetching a specially tailored `gadget snap`_ source and running ``snapcraft prime`` on it, with the resulting tree ending up in the ``prime/`` directory.
+For instance, a `gadget tree`_ can be prepared by fetching a specially tailored `gadget snap`_ source and running ``snapcraft prime`` on it, with the resulting tree being stored in the ``prime/`` directory.

 OPTIONS
 =======

 -h, --help
-    Show the program's message and exit.
+    Show the help message and exit.

 --version
-    Show the program's version number and exit.
+    Show the program version number and exit.

 Snap command options
 --------------------

 These are the options for defining the contents of snap-based images.
-Can only be used when the ``ubuntu-image snap`` command is used.
+They can only be used when the ``ubuntu-image snap`` command is used.

 model_assertion
     Path to the model assertion file.
 This positional argument must be given